GeorgeBarrett/cv/README.md

 Upon deciding to plunge into the world of coding in February 2022, I have been completely captivated by its nature and dedicated to improving.
 By June 2022 I had completed a front end development bootcamp.
 After this, I continued to teach myself until I found a position at a start-up that wanted to make finding tutors easy using a full stack web-app.
 This postion unfortunately ended in December 2022 due to the senior developer deciding to leave.
 From the start of 2023 I continued improving my skills independetly until February, when I earnt a position at one of the most selective and prestigious software development bootcamps, Makers.

 The most attractive element of tech for me is the oppotunity to continually improve.
 I find coding itself, problem-solving, logical thinking, team-working and using agile methods deeply rewarding and fulfilling, but continual improvement takes the biscuit.
-I haven't reached my potential with regards to a career, and tech offers me the opprunity to do something that I love, whilst seeing how far I can go.
+I haven't reached my potential with regards to a career, and tech offers me the opporunity to do something that I love, whilst seeing how far I can go.
 This for me is truly exciting.

 ## Projects